 Reporting adverse drug reactions

-In the UK, the MRHA monitors the use of medicines in everyday practice using the Yellow Card Scheme.³ While reporting is voluntary, the Royal Pharmaceutical Society recommends that pharmacists report all serious suspected ADRs they encounter as a matter of best practice, even if the effect is well recognised.¹⁸
+In the UK, the MHRA monitors the use of medicines in everyday practice using the Yellow Card Scheme.³ While reporting is voluntary, the Royal Pharmaceutical Society recommends that pharmacists report all serious suspected ADRs they encounter as a matter of best practice, even if the effect is well recognised.¹⁸

 Reports can be made for reactions relating to vaccines, blood factors and immunoglobins, complementary medicines, medical devices, or defective or low quality medicines, as well as falsified medicines or devices and e-cigarette products.²